-Young people sentenced under section 44 Criminal Procedure (Scotland) Act 1995: the local authority may review the young person’s case at any time and at minimum of every three months, and this would usual follow local authority procedures for looked after and accommodated children as per The Looked After Children (Scotland) Regulations 2009 (see Scottish Office, 1997 for further information).
-As a consequence of any such review and having regard to the best interests of the child and the need to protect members of the public, the local authority may decide to release the young person for a period and on conditions the local authority deems appropriate or unconditionally (as per section 44(6)(b) Criminal Procedure (Scotland) Act 1995).
+Children sentenced under section 44 Criminal Procedure (Scotland) Act 1995: the local authority must review the child’s case within seven days, at any time that appears to them to be necessary or appropriate in light of the child’s progress, and at least every three months.
+This would usually follow local authority procedures for looked after and accommodated children as per The Looked After Children (Scotland) Regulations 2009 (see Scottish Office, 1997 for further information).
+The local authority Chief Social Work Officer, in consultation with the head of unit, must ensure that such reviews are undertaken and obtain advice from a secure placement review panel.
+This panel must be set up by the local authority responsible for the management of the secure establishment or where the establishment is situated (normally the host local authority).
+The panel must consist of at least three persons, none of whom may be the Chief Social Work Officer or the head of unit mentioned above, and one of whom must be an independent person who is neither an office holder nor an employee of a local authority or the residential establishment (as per The Secure Accommodation (Scotland) Regulations 2013).
+As a consequence of any such review and having regard to the best interests of the child and the need to protect members of the public, the local authority may decide to release the child for a period and on conditions the local authority deems appropriate or unconditionally (as per section 44(6)(b) Criminal Procedure (Scotland) Act 1995).
 The Child’s Plan should be updated following each review.

-For young people who remain subject to Compulsory Supervision Orders
+For children who remain subject to Compulsory Supervision Orders

 Resources for this page